looms-polimi/SOFCPoliMi/README.md

 ## How to use

 On OpenModelica set parameter `isOMC=true` in the models you want to test.
+This is a Fuel Cell model parameter that can be changed from the GUI.

+Moreover, to successfully complete a simulation, set the following flags:
+- Translation flag: `--maxSizeNonlinearTearing=40000`
+- Simulation flag: `-ils=100`

+These flags allow to perform tearing on larger nonlinear systems of equations and increase the homotopy steps from 3 (default value) to 100.

-Use script *start_up_dymola.mos* to run on Dymola enabling homotopy operator.
-Set `isOMC=false` in the tests.
+On Dymola, use the script *start_up_dymola.mos* to enable homotopy operator.
+Set `isOMC=false` in the models you want to test.

 ## Versions